SEU-yang/Unaligned-face-super-resolution/README.md

 Main training script for model optimization and checkpoint saving.

 - **`test.py`**
-Script for model testing on test images.
+Script for evaluating the trained model on test images.

 - **`environment.yml`**
 Conda environment configuration file for dependency installation and reproducibility.